Screw the 9 to 5 grind...

 So, if you want to increase the chances of your content being shared then carry on reading this great post.

 What content were you reading this year?
-Did it include some of the most shared articles of 2015?
+Did it include some of the most shared articles of this year?

 Why does certain content get shared so much and go viral?
 Last year we looked at 100m posts and highlighted the common characteristics of viral content.
 This year we added over 1 billion articles to our content database and looked again at the most shared posts.
 Our analysis shows that viral posts remain outliers, and unfortunately, there is no magic formula to go viral.

 However, there are insights from viral content that we can use to improve the shareability and engagement of our own content.
-The posts we are looking at in this review are primarily consumer posts, we have previously examined the best B2B posts of 2015.
+The posts we are looking at in this review are primarily consumer posts, we have previously examined the best B2B posts of this year.

 Below we have provided examples of the most shared posts of 2015 and tried to break down why they went viral.
 If you haven’t got time to review them individually, you can jump straight to our conclusions.